Battle of Cape Gelidonya: Opposing forces

-The new Spanish fleet was composed of two galleons, the 52-gun flagship Nuestra Señora de la Concepción and the 34-gun Almirante, commanded by ensign Serrano; two carracks, the 27-gun Buenaventura under Ínigo de Urquiza and the 34-gun Carretina, commanded by Juan de Balmaseda; the 30-gun hulk San Juan Bautista, commanded by Juan Cereceda; and the 14-gun patache Santiago under Gazarra.
-Osuna selected new crews, with many Basque crewmen among them.
+The new Spanish fleet was composed of two galleons, the 52-gun flagship Nuestra Señora de la Concepción and the 34-gun Almirante, commanded by Manuel Serrano; two carracks, the 27-gun Buenaventura or "Capitana", commanded by Ínigo de Urquiza, and the 34-gun Carretina under Juan de Valmaseda; the 30-gun hulk San Juan Bautista or "Urqueta", commanded by Juan Cereceda; and the 14-gun patache Santiago under Ensign Garraza.
+Osuna had selected new crews, with many Basque crewmen among them.
 Aboard the ships were about 1,600 Spanish and Italian soldiers, of whom 1,000 were musketeers.

 Naval historian Julian Corbett believed Osuna imitated and deliberately surpassed several conventions of the English navy of the time.
 The Nuestra Señora de la Concepción was about the same size as the first-rate English ship Prince Royal, launched in 1610, and carried heavier weapons.
 Osuna's fleet had also increased the number of embarked soldiers through the Spanish custom of having them act as artillery crews, which were differentiated crews in the English ships.

 Some sources call Ribera's fleet Las Cinco Llagas ("The Five Holy Wounds"), but in reality this name was given later by Osuna to another fleet of five ships also owned by him.
 These were commanded by Jacques Pierres, a French corsair with a long career in the Savoyard and Tuscan fleets before joining Osuna's entourage.
 According to sources, Pierres was at the time embarked in Ribera's fleet and lent his experience for the operations undertaken.
+However, only French sources inform about this.

 The Ottoman armada was composed by 55 galleys, commanded by the Bey of Rhodes and secondarily by the Bey of Caramania.
-The fleet enjoyed around 12,000 fighting men on board and around 250-275 guns, counting their bow cannons and swivel guns, but due to their position in their prows, they couldn't probably train more than fifty guns against the Spanish at the same time.
+The fleet enjoyed around 12,000 fighting men on board and around 250-275 guns, counting their bow cannons and swivel guns, but due to their position in their prows they could probably train fewer than fifty guns against the Spanish at the same time.
+Their guns were also probably much lighter than their enemies'.
 The Ottoman Navy, at the time administrated by Grand Vizier Damat Halil Pasha, was coming from a small but sound defeat in Negroponte to Tuscan admiral Jacopo Inghirami and needed to recover their prestige.